A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Introduction

-Robert Boyle was an Irish natural philosopher and chemist who is best known for his pioneering work on gases.
+Robert Boyle was an Irish natural philosopher and chemist best known for his pioneering work on gases.
 In 1662, Boyle published his most important work, The Sceptical Chymist, in which he argued against the prevailing Aristotelian view that all matter was composed of four elements (earth, air, fire, and water).
 Boyle proposed instead that matter was composed of tiny, invisible particles that could be combined in different ways to form different substances.
 He also developed a law describing the relationship between the pressure and volume of a gas, now known as Boyle's Law.

 Basic Concepts